 Scroll down to discover more about our stunning summer fests, and explore other amazing events in the spectacular Northwest Territories.

-A dizzying showcase of polar sights and sounds, the Arctic's greatest gathering of creative types happens July 12-21, 2019 in the heart of colourful Inuvik.
+A dizzying showcase of polar sights and sounds, the Arctic's greatest gathering of creative types occurs over 10 days in mid-July in the heart of colourful Inuvik.
 Witness (and perhaps purchase!) the masterworks of 80-plus printmakers, carvers, ceramic artists and more, and experience dozens of drum-dancers, throatsingers and actors from across the Canadian and circumpolar Norths.

 Discover more about the Great Northern Arts Festival.

 Sprawling across the stony tundra of Victoria Island in Canada's High Arctic, the world's northernmost golf course is delightfully 'in the rough.'
 The finest time to hit the links is during the Billy Joss Open, typically held in the third week of July, when the pros of friendly Ulukhaktok welcome adventuresome duffers to tee off in a tourney for Northern literacy.

 Discover more about the Billy Joss Open Celebrity Golf Tournament.

 The North's biggest music festival takes the stage in mid-July at Long Lake near Yellowknife for a groovy, glorious weekend of local, national and global music, plus specialty food, arts and crafts.
 Wintersleep, Lido Pimienta, Snotty Nose Rez Kids and Leela Gilday headlined last year's festival.

 Discover more about Folk on the Rocks.